IamMaxim/vigilant-palm-tree/documents/cli.md

 * `vpt-video.mp4`: a sample of video recorded through your video source

-* `vpt-keyboard.txt`: a list of recorded keyboard actions
+* `vpt-keyboard.json`: a list of recorded keyboard actions

 * `vpt-mouse.json`: a list of mouse movements